-- 6.2.1 In dealing with substantial development/variations, any statutory joint health overview and scrutiny committee that is established can: - require relevant NHS bodies and health service providers to provide information to and attend before meetings of the committee to answer questions - make comments on the subject proposal by a date provided by the NHS body/local health service provider - make reports and recommendations to relevant NHS bodies/local health providers - require relevant NHS bodies/local health service providers to respond within a fixed timescale to reports or recommendations - carry out further negotiations with the relevant NHS body where it is proposing not to agree to a substantial variation proposal; and - where agreement cannot be reached, to notify the NHS body of the date by which it intends to make the formal referral to the Secretary of State - 6.2.2 A joint health overview and scrutiny committee has the power to refer a proposal to the Secretary of State if:
+- 6.2.1 In dealing with substantial development/variations, any statutory joint health overview and scrutiny committee that is established can: - require relevant NHS bodies and health service providers to provide information to and attend before meetings of the committee to answer questions - make comments on the subject proposal by a date provided by the NHS body/local health service provider - make reports and recommendations to relevant NHS bodies/local health providers - require relevant NHS bodies/local health service providers to respond within a fixed timescale to reports or recommendations - carry out further negotiations with the relevant NHS body where it is proposing not to agree to a substantial variation proposal. - 6.2.2 A joint health overview and scrutiny committee has the ability to request the Secretary of State to "call-in" a service change proposal where it has not been possible to resolve significant outstanding issues during the course of local consultation.
+The ability to request the "call-in" of a proposal should only be exercised in exceptional circumstances where all possible efforts to resolve the matter locally have been exhausted, as outlined in 6.2.3 and 6.2.4 below. - 6.2.3 Where a committee has made a recommendation to a NHS commissioning body/local health service provider regarding a proposal and the NHS body/provider disagrees with the recommendation, the local health service provider/NHS body is required to inform the joint committee and attempt to enter into negotiation to try and reach an agreement. - 6.2.4 In any circumstance where a committee disagrees with a proposal for a substantial variation, there will be an expectation that negotiations will be entered into with the NHS commissioning body/local health service provider in order to attempt to reach agreement. - 6.2.5 Where local authorities have agreed that the proposals represent substantial developments or variations to services and agreed to enter into joint arrangements, it is only the joint health overview and scrutiny committee which may exercise these powers.

-- the committee is not satisfied that consultation with the relevant health scrutiny arrangements on any proposal has been adequate - it is not satisfied that reasons for an 'emergency' decision that removes the need for formal consultation with health scrutiny are adequate - it does not consider that the proposal would be in the interests of the health service in its area - 6.2.3 Where a committee has made a recommendation to a NHS body/local health service provider regarding a proposal and the NHS body/provider disagrees with the recommendation, the local health service provider/NHS body is required to inform the joint committee and attempt to enter into negotiation to try and reach an agreement.
-In this circumstance, a joint committee has the power to report to the Secretary of State if: - relevant steps have been taken to try to reach agreement in relation to the subject of the recommendation, but agreement has not been reached within a reasonable period of time; or, - There has been no attempt to reach agreement within a reasonable timeframe. - 6.2.4 Where a committee disagrees with a substantial variation and has either made comments (without recommendations) or chosen not to provide any comments, it can report to the Secretary of State only if it has: - Informed the NHS body/local health service provider of its decision to disagree with the substantial variation and report to the Secretary of State; or, - Provided indication to the NHS body/local health service provider of the date by which it intends to make a referral. - 6.2.5 In any circumstance where a committee disagrees with a proposal for a substantial variation, there will be an expectation that negotiations will be entered into with the NHS body/local health service provider in order to attempt to reach agreement. - 6.2.6 Where local authorities have agreed that the proposals represent substantial developments or variations to services and agreed to enter into joint arrangements, it is only the joint health overview and scrutiny committee which may exercise these powers. - 6.2.7 A statutory joint health overview and scrutiny committee established under the terms of this protocol may only exercise the powers set out in 6.2.1 to 6.2.3 above in relation to the statutory consultation for which it was originally established.
-Its existence is time-limited to the course of the specified consultation and it may not otherwise carry out any other activity.
+6.2.5 An ad-hoc statutory joint health overview and scrutiny committee established under the terms of this protocol may only exercise the powers set out in 6.2.1 to 6.2.4 above in relation to the statutory consultation for which it was originally established.
+Its existence is timelimited to the course of the specified consultation and it may not otherwise carry out any other activity.